 Research Library & Genealogy

-The research library is open to the public every Monday from 9 a.m. noon, except for major holidays.
+The research library is open to the public every Tuesday from 9:30 a.m. to noon, except for major holidays.
 Library collections include extensive holdings of local history and genealogical information.
 Archival collections include: early family Bibles; records of Sandy Bay social, religious and business organizations; letters, journals, commonplace books, deeds, financial records and other personal papers of Sandy Bay residents; glass plate negatives and photographic prints documenting Rockport history from the mid-1800s to the present; and numerous pieces of artwork on paper.

 Of significant research value are documents pertaining to the local fishing, shipbuilding and granite industries, Civil War letters and diaries, and records that document the history of the town, such as the Ebenezer Pool papers.